System Design Space

 Читать обзор

 The Storage Systems section helps you treat data architecture as a system-design foundation, not as a late implementation detail.
-In production, storage decisions directly define reliability, latency, cost profile and scaling limits.
+In production, storage decisions define reliability, latency, cost profile and scaling limits for the whole system.

-This chapter connects System Design with practical DB choices: which data model to use, where strict consistency is required and how storage evolves with product growth.
+This chapter connects System Design with practical DB choices: which data model to use, where strict consistency is required and how storage should evolve as the product grows.

 Why this section matters

-Data model and database decisions affect API contracts, consistency semantics, latency profile and scaling strategy.
+Data model and database decisions shape API contracts, consistency guarantees, latency targets, scaling strategy and operations.

 Storage trade-offs are core architecture decisions

-SQL, document, key-value, wide-column and graph databases solve different problem classes with different guarantees.
+SQL, document, key-value, wide-column and graph databases solve different problem classes and provide different guarantees.

 Data reliability requires explicit engineering